How to Respond to I-485 RFE: Common Requests and Strategy 2026

 Mailing considerations: USCIS receipt date controls, not postmark.
 Use a trackable mail service.
 Allow 5-7 days for delivery to avoid deadline issues.

-No extensions available: USCIS does not grant deadline extensions for RFE responses.
+No extensions available: USCIS does not grant deadline extensions for RFE responses, though limited extra time has occasionally been allowed in special cases, such as COVID-19 flexibilities or when a response is mailed from outside the U.S., and you should not rely on that.
 87 days is a firm deadline.

-Late response consequences: If the response is received after the deadline, USCIS may deny the I-485 for failure to respond.
+Late response consequences: If a response to a USCIS request is received after the deadline, USCIS may deny the I-485 for failure to respond.
 Some officers exercise discretion, but not guaranteed.

 What Should Your RFE Response Include?